autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Functionality

-- The system can acquire the vehicle velocity and estimate the traveled distance
+- The system can acquire the vehicle velocity and estimate distance travelled.
-- The system can estimate more accurate poses in a higher frequency by fusing with external sensors
+- The system can estimate more accurate poses at a higher frequency by fusing with external sensors.

 <!-- NOTE: Is the second item necessary?
 Because it is general for any other sensors -->